mattjtodd/terraform-neptune/README.md

 The outputs from the terraform template will give you a suggestion for how to do the port forwarding so it should be a case of just copy and paste and you'll have local access to your cluster endpoints.

+It's worth noting that this can take at least 10 mins to complete the creations of resources.